googlearchive/firebase-util/src/NormalizedCollection/README.md

 # NormalizedCollection

+THIS IS A BETA FEATURE.
+NOT RECOMMENDED FOR USE IN PRODUCTION.

 ## Summary

 A normalized collection is a method for joining paths and data together based on keys or field